General Information and What to Bring

 All boats carry basic first aid, but guests should bring a supply of personal medicines.

-The islanda have two seasons.
+The islands have two seasons.
 December to April is the hot and rainy season; one should expect occasional short but heavy showers.
 The sea is generally calm this of the year and the water temperature warmer.
 May to November is the “garua” or misty, cooler season.
 Average temperatures throughout the year range between 21 – 27 Celsius (70 – 81 Fahrenheit).

 How to get there